DanHodgson12/Sumerata-Designs/README.md

   - The Gallery page displays a wide range of products designed by Sumersata Designs.

 - As a user, I want to be able to contact Sumersata Designs easily.
-  - The Contact Us page let's the user fill in their details to get in touch with Sumersata Designs.
+  - The Contact Us page lets the user fill in their details to get in touch with Sumersata Designs.
   - The Home page also provides the user with a contact email.
   - The Home page contains an address for the business and an interactive map to find the business.